yeongmin01/C-Sharp-Tutorial/README.md

 - Make the field and method in class

 ## AnimalShelter
-- Use Array to save multi data in ListBox
+- Use List to save multi data in DataGridView.
 - The data writed from TextBox
-- And if we Click the data in ListBox that will be appear on the label.
+- And if we Click the cell in DataGridView, related data will be appear on the label.
+- When press the button "새 입양자" TexBox Panel appear and Click the cell in DataGridView Detail panel appear.